-Getting a promotion may lead to strengthened leadership abilities and better communication.
+Getting a promotion may lead to strengthened leadership skills, abilities and better communication.
 In general, it is good to know how your strengths change over time.
 Your CliftonStrengths results only stay accurate for as long as no major strength changes occur in your life.

 How Accurate is Gallup's Strengths Test?

 The CliftonStrengths test, sometimes referred to as StrengthsFinder, is quite an accurate test.
 It is based on decades of research done by legendary psychologist Dr. Donald O. Clifton and his team.
 The test is always improving based on new data and feedback from managers, test takers, psychologists, and other individuals.